 Understanding Primary Hyperparathyroidism

-With primary hyperparathyroidism, your glands make too much PTH.
 The job of PTH is to tell the body how to control calcium.
-Too much PTH means the body increases the amount of calcium in the blood.
-This leads to a problem called hypercalcemia.
-This is when the amount of calcium in the blood becomes too high.
-Hypercalcemia can cause serious health problems.
+Too much PTH means the body raises the amount of calcium in the blood.
+This leads to a problem where there is too much calcium in the blood (hypercalcemia).
+This can cause serious health problems.

 - Having parents or siblings with the condition or other endocrine tumors